InstituteforDiseaseModeling/PACE-HRH/.github/CONTRIBUTING.md

 )
 ```

-Like __styler__, the RStudio _Code/Reformat Code_ command also modifies code to bring it close to the tidyverse standard.
-Using __styler__ has the advantage that both __styler__ and __lintr__ install commands into the RStudio _Addins_ list.
+Like __styler__, the RStudio _Code/Reformat Code_ command modifies code to bring it close to the tidyverse standard.
+Once installed, __styler__ has the advantage that both __styler__ and __lintr__ install commands into the RStudio _Addins_ list.

 <img src="rstudio-addins-menu.png" width="200" height="300" />

 #### Disabling linting

-A well-known glitch with linting is the "no visible binding for variable 'variableName'" message that pops up when ggplot and data.table are used in standard ways.
-The underlying cause is that ggplot and data.table take advantage of R's meta-language features to implement simple and expressive function call syntax, but linters don't know that and raise a warning.
-The best approach here is to disable linting for specific blocks of code.
+A well-known linting annoyance is the "no visible binding for variable 'variableName'" message that presents when __ggplot__ and __data.table__ are used in standard ways.
+These packages take advantage of R's meta-language features to implement simple and expressive function call syntax, but linters don't know that and raise a warning.
+The best remedy is to disable linting for those blocks of code.
 (Turning off the object_usage_linter component is a bad idea because several other useful checks would also be turned off.)

-__lintr__ supports code comment macros to disable linting for specific blocks of code.
-In this example, warnings would be generated by object labels (Year, CadreMember, Category) that __data.table__ understands correctly to be column names.
+__lintr__ supports code comment macros to disable linting for blocks of code.
+In this example, "no visible binding for variable 'variableName'" warnings would be generated by object labels (Year, CadreMember, Category, Indicator) that __data.table__ understands correctly to be column names.

 ```
   # nolint start